yangyang0620/Explicit-Hecke-eigenform-product-identities-for-Hilbert-modular-forms/README.md

 # Explicit-Hecke-eigenform-product-identities-for-Hilbert-modular-forms

 # Overview
-This repository contains **SageMath** scripts developed to verify the numerical results and validate Theorem 1 of the paper:
+This repository contains **SageMath** scripts and **Magma** code developed to verify the numerical results and validate Theorem 1 of the paper:
              **Explicit Hecke eigenform product identities for Hilbert modular forms**

 # Methodology